srcdev/sitecatalyst-proxy/README.md

 });
 ````

-##Track an action click `s.tl()`
+##Track an event `s.tl()`

-Track an action on a page where there is no hyperlink to follow, for example, opening a panel or forward/next buttons.
+Track an action on a page where there is no hyperlink to follow, for example, opening/displaying a panel, download or forward/next buttons.

 ###Options